-James V. Hillegas lives in Portland, Oregon, and is an historian of the 20th century urban environment in North America.
-He is currently an
+James V. Hillegas-Elting lives in Portland, Oregon, and is an historian of the 20th century urban environment in North America.

 To investigate and understand better historical landscapes, in September 2017 I took a field trip to Salem, Oregon, to discover what visible evidence might remain of the pulp and paper mill that used to exist in downtown Salem.